Collies (Rough & Smooth) and Shetland Sheepdogs

 Collies (Rough) and Sheltie

 The Collie (Rough) and Collie (Smooth) and the Shetland Sheepdog here are among Scotland's oldest breeds.
 Their Spitz like characteristics make many respected dog historians believe they can be traced back directly to the ancient wolf that used to roam Britain.
 The best known is the Collie (Rough).
 The Collie (Smooth) is a smooth coated version of the Collie (Rough) with the two varieties occurring in the same litter.
 The Shetland Sheepdog is basically a miniature of the Collie (Rough).

 History of the Collie (Rough) and (Smooth)

 Early Herding dogs have existed in Scotland since 2,500 BC when Britain was first invaded.
 As the British Wolf would have existed at that time, it is logical to assume that these wolves were tamed and trained to become Britain's first herding sheepdogs.
-Although the oldest engraving we could find only dates back less than two centuries ago, the wolf-like characteristics of the Collie (Rough) and (smooth) are obvious.
+Buffon, the French naturalist who classified dogs during the 1700's, believed the Colley was 'superior in instinct to all other breeds'.